 Support During Points of Transition

 Points of transition such as starting Nursery, moving into a new class or Key Stage or leaving Year 6 to go onto secondary school, can be emotional or difficult times for any child.
 However this can be particularly hard for children with a Special Educational Need or disability.
 We invite parents/carers of children with a Special Educational Need or disability who are due to start Nursery or move into Reception to transition meetings in the Summer Term before any transition takes place, asking about their concerns and how they feel their child can be best supported.
-At this meeting the parents will meet with the Inclusion Leader, other members of school staff and the Early Years Specialist Teacher if they are already involved.
+At this meeting the parents will meet with the Inclusion Leader, other members of school staff and a Specialist Teacher if they are already involved.
 If it is deemed necessary, the child can make additional short visits to help familiarise them with the school.
 At this time, photographs can be taken to be used in a transition booklet for the child to look at during the summer holidays.
 Additional support for those children who find changing from one class to another within the school difficult will be made during the Summer Term.
 Again this will be in the form of transition booklets and additional visits into the new classroom to familiarise the child with the classroom layout and the new teacher.
 When children move onto secondary school, staff at Orchard Park meet with the new school’s SENCo/Inclusion Leader, carefully explaining any areas in which a child with Special Educational Needs or disability may need additional support, along with how they have been supported during primary school.

 Find out more